By Nhlanhla Nkobi

 Steward’s Pacific Ocean crossing was 9000 nautical miles, a journey which he broke at the Islands of Galápagos and Marquesas, towards Pago Pago.
 Upon leaving Pago Pago Island, bound for the Timor Sea, his mast weakened by countless knockdowns as a result of unfavourable weather.
 After getting it fixed, he set sail again into the India Ocean.

 His journey from Darwin to Cape Town was about 6000 nautical miles.
 In this leg, north of Madagascar, the storm and gale in the Indian Ocean ripped the rig out of his boat, endangering him and forcing him to an uninhabited Cerf Island.
 Only the hull was left of his boat.
 His emergency radio was corroded beyond repair.
 Here, he lived on paw-paws and coconuts for nine days until he was rescued by a fishing boat which he attracted with a flare.
 After hospitalization, Steward shipped the wreck back to South Africa, repaired his boat and then returned to Cerf on the 23rd on November 1992 to resume his voyage.
 From Cerf, he sailed 450 miles to Mayotte, then south in the Mozambican Channel, across the Agulhas Bank to Cape Town.
 Bad weather in the Mozambique Channel damaged the boat again causing more repairs and delays.
 When he finally arrived in Cape Town on Saturday 13th of March, 1993, boats of all types and sizes were there to salute him.

 Anthony remains the only person to have circumnavigated the world in a small open craft.
-Today, the NCS Challenger forms part of the quayside exhibits at the Port Natal Maritime Museum.
+Today, the NCS Challenger forms part of the quayside exhibits at the Durban Maritime Museum.